ansible-learnfest/ansible-learnfest-guide/content/30-use-pah/_index.md

 ### Test Private Automation Hub Integration

 Now check that Automation Controller can actually use the content from your PAH.
-Let's first sync our project again and the error message should disappear because now the collection is available to Automation Controller on PAH.
+Let's first sync our project again and the error message should disappear because now automation controller can download and install the collection from your private automation hub.

 Before we can test with an actual Playbook, we have to create an inventory in Automation Controller.
 Create an inventory called **Workshop Inventory** and populate it with the unique name of `node1` listed in `/etc/ansible/hosts` in the "managed_nodes" section: